 As the weather cools down and evenings get that fall chill, it is time for a big bowl of something warming and delicious.
 And that is where this Creamy Chicken Gnocchi with Spinach comes in!

-The gnocchi is pillowy and light, which the rich parmesan and garlic sauce, coats the shredded chicken and makes everything taste amazing.
+The gnocchi is pillowy and light, while the rich parmesan and garlic sauce, coats the shredded chicken and makes everything taste amazing.

 What chicken to use in Creamy Chicken Gnocchi